-How to use iCloud Photo Sharing in Photos for Mac!
+How to use iCloud Photo Sharing in Photos for Mac

 - Launch the Photos app on your Mac.

-Click on Shared in your side menu.
+Click on Shared Albums in your side menu.

-- Open the shared stream you'd like to add someone too.
+- Double-click on the shared album you'd like to add someone too.

 Click on the members button in the top right of the menu.
-It looks like a little man in a circle.
+It looks like a little person in a circle.

 - Click inside the Invite People box and type the name of the person you'd like to add.
 If they're in your address book, they should automatically come up.
 If they aren't, you can enter their email instead of their name.